 All our homes offer freshly cooked, appetising and nutritionally balanced meals with a different seasonal choice available every day.
 Our professional chefs use fresh ingredients to prepare a range of delicious, wholesome meals in our care home kitchens to be enjoyed throughout the day.

 Our care home catering teams will consult with you on a regular basis to ensure we understand your nutritional requirements and food preferences.
-Anchor’s nationally recognised, in-house BTEC training programme; CaterCraft provides culinary training enabling our chefs to plan and cook tasty meals that meet our customers’ health needs accordingly.
-Our experienced chefs carefully plan four-weekly menu cycles, which are changed four times a year, to ensure you enjoy a variety of delicious dishes every day of the week.
+Our experienced chefs carefully plan four-weekly menu cycles, which are changed twice a year, to ensure you enjoy a variety of delicious dishes every day of the week.

-The preferences of customers are always taken into account, which means classic meals often feature alongside traditional regional cuisine on our menus.
-Our homes hold monthly themed food days and provide opportunities for customers to be involved in the preparation of meals if they wish allowing them to feel part of the running of their home and carry out familiar activities.
+The preferences of customers are always taken into account, which means classic meals often feature alongside traditional regional cuisine on our menus, and many of our home’s also have a signature dish chosen collaboratively by the catering team and residents.
+Our care homes hold monthly themed food days and provide opportunities for customers to be involved in the preparation of meals if they wish allowing them to feel part of the running of their home and carry out familiar activities.

 To get a feeling for the type of variety on offer, download a sample menu from an Anchor care home here.